-Masabi works in partnership with over 25 leading transport agencies, operators and cities around the globe.
+Masabi works in partnership with over 50 leading transport agencies and operators across ten countries around the globe.

 Metrolink is Southern California’s commuter rail system.